 Ashwini Pokle

-I am a fifth year PhD student at the Machine Learning Department, part of the School of Computer Science at Carnegie Mellon University.
+I am a sixth year PhD student in the Machine Learning Department, part of the School of Computer Science at Carnegie Mellon University.
 I am fortunate to be advised by Prof. Zico Kolter.

 I received my Bachelor’s in Computer Science from Birla Institute of Technology and Science, Pilani, India.
 I have also spent a summer at USC Melady lab where I worked with Prof. Yan Liu.